johnandersen777/johnandersen777.github.io/content/greek_stuff.md

 - https://en.m.wikipedia.org/wiki/Seth#Mandaeism
   - > Main article: Shitil.
 According to the Mandaean scriptures, including the Qulasta, the Mandaean Book of John and Genzā Rabbā, Seth is cognate with the angelic soteriological figure Shitil[23] (Classical Mandaic: ࡔࡉࡕࡉࡋ, romanized: Šitil), a son of Adam Kadmaya who taught John the Baptist with his brothers Anush (Enosh) and Hibil (Abel).[24]
 He is variously spoken of as a son of Adam,[25] a brother[26] or son[27] of Hibil, and the brother[26] or father[27] of Anush.
 Shitil is one of the revealers of Mandaeism and a prophet, identified as the biblical Seth.[28]: 45 [29]

+---

+Here are five parallels between *The Bacchae* by Euripides and the development of AI:

+1. **Control vs. Unleashed Power**: In *The Bacchae*, Pentheus tries to control the wild and divine power of Dionysus, but his attempt ultimately leads to chaos and destruction.
+Similarly, the development of AI involves harnessing immense computational power, where losing control could lead to unintended and potentially harmful consequences.

+2. **Human Hubris and Divine Retribution**: Pentheus’ hubris in denying Dionysus’ divinity and refusing to honor him mirrors the overconfidence some have in their ability to fully control and predict AI systems.
+Just as Pentheus faces retribution for his arrogance, unchecked AI development could lead to consequences beyond human control.

+3. **Transformation and Identity**: Dionysus transforms and manipulates the identities of those around him, blurring the line between human and divine.
+AI also challenges traditional notions of identity, particularly as machines increasingly mimic human behavior, raising questions about what it means to be human.

+4. **Duality of Creation**: Dionysus embodies a dual nature—both creative and destructive.
+AI holds similar dual potential; it can lead to incredible advancements and benefits for humanity, but also poses significant risks if misused or misunderstood.

+5. **Resistance to Change**: In *The Bacchae*, Pentheus’ resistance to the new order brought by Dionysus leads to his downfall.
+Likewise, resistance or lack of understanding regarding AI’s potential and risks could hinder its development or lead to negative outcomes, suggesting a need for adaptability and openness to change in the face of technological advancements.